 17. Garganey

-The garganey is a species of small dabbling duck that is found across much of Europe and the Palearctic region.
-It is a migratory bird, meaning that it moves to different locations depending on the season.
+The garganey is a species of small dabbling duck found across much of Europe and the Palearctic region.
+It is a migratory bird that moves to different locations depending on the season.

 During the winter of the Northern Hemisphere, the entire population of garganeys flies south to places such as southern Africa, India, Bangladesh, and Australasia.
 Once there, they form large flocks that can be observed in these regions.

-During the summer months, the garganeys fly back to their breeding grounds in the Northern Hemisphere.
+During the summer, the garganeys return to their breeding grounds in the Northern Hemisphere.
 This cycle is repeated every year, allowing the population of garganeys to remain strong and healthy.

 Kingdom | Animalia |